Peter King: Inside the Richard Sherman-49ers Talks

 Why all the trades?

-According to the GMs and front-office people on the front lines, three reasons that we’ve seen a spate of trades (11 in the last two weeks, and that doesn’t count Alex Smith-to-Washington Jan.
-30) prior to free agency, when in most years we’d see none:
+According to the GMs and front-office people on the front lines, three reasons why we’ve seen a spate of trades (11 in the last two weeks, and that doesn’t count Alex Smith-to-Washington on Jan.
+30) before free agency, when in most years we’d see none:

 1. The paranoia to trade is gone.
 A few of the more conservative team czars have faded away—Ted Thompson, Trent Baalke, Jerry Reese—and the ethos of mega-value for draft choices has lessened.
 As one club official told me over the weekend, it used to be that second- and third-round picks were solid gold, and now if you really need to use them, you figure you can recoup them if you’re imaginative enough.
-There have been 12 second- and third-round picks traded already, and the draft is six-and-a-half weeks away; by March 12, 2016, only three picks in the second or third round of the ’16 draft had been traded.
+There have been 12 second- and third-round picks traded already, and the draft is six-and-a-half weeks away; by March 12, 2016, only three picks in the second or third round of that year’s draft had been traded.
 I also notice there’s less of a desire to “win” trades.
 There’s much less of a desire to say, You’re not touching my high picks.
 If you really need something—legitimacy and a bridge quarterback, for instance, with the Browns; a new set of corners for the Rams—you do it, and don’t get paranoid about the consequences.

 2. Familiarity among GMs.
 Hang in the Indiana Convention Center with Eagles GM Howie Roseman during the combine, with the full roster of NFL coaches and GMs walking by, and your conversation won’t last long.
 Roseman keeps getting interrupted.
 He’s the mayor of the combine, talking to everyone.
 There’s more camaraderie among fierce competitors than I remember in the past.
-Roseman, Seattle’s John Schneider, Les Snead of the Rams, Indy’s Chris Ballard, Minnesota’s Rick Spielman, San Francisco’s John Lynch, Tom Telesco of the Chargers and Cleveland’s John Dorsey (and his new Browns’ staff) are young franchise czars who seem, mostly, to genuinely like and respect each other.
+Roseman, Seattle’s John Schneider, Les Snead of the Rams, Indy’s Chris Ballard, Minnesota’s Rick Spielman, San Francisco’s John Lynch, Tom Telesco of the Chargers and Cleveland’s John Dorsey (and his new Browns staff) are young franchise czars who seem, mostly, to genuinely like and respect each other.
 “I think we all feel we want trades to be win-win,” Roseman said.
 “It’s not a case of trying get over on someone.
 This is a fraternity.
 We don’t want to see our friends in the business lose their jobs.”

 3. Texting.
 So there’s not a lot of offers flying back and forth on Twitter.
 But it’s pretty easy to feel out your peers by sending out exploratory fishing lines via text-messaging.
 “The ability to text is huge,” Rams GM Les Snead told Sam Farmer of the Los Angeles Times.
 “You can shoot off a proposal, an idea, to 10 or 15 general managers in less than two minutes.
 In the days when you had to call, and let's just say the other person says, ‘OK, I'll get back to you.’
 And then when you make your second call, here comes the GM you called first.
 Now, you're playing phone tag.”